Hawaii Foodbank is ready to meet the evolving needs of our communities – during the pandemic and beyond.

 Before the pandemic, Feeding America reported that food insecurity — a household’s inability to provide enough food for every person to live an active, healthy life — was the lowest it had been in decades.
 Even still, 1 in 8 Hawaii residents were facing food insecurity just two years ago.

 The COVID-19 pandemic has produced an economic crisis unlike anything since the Great Depression, and the current crisis is likely to reverse the improvements that have occurred over the past decade.
-Since the onset of the pandemic, food insecurity in Hawaii has grown by more than 50 percent — representing the fifth highest percentage increase in the United States.
+Since the onset of the pandemic, food insecurity in Hawaii has grown by more than 50 percent — representing the fourth highest percentage increase in the United States.

 Now, nearly a quarter of a million Hawaii residents are currently struggling with hunger.
 Among them are out-of-work parents, isolated kūpuna and 1 in 4 keiki.

 As an essential public service, Hawaii Foodbank has put various solutions in place to be able to continue providing safe food access throughout the pandemic.

 - In order to meet the growing need, we have launched various Pop-up Food Distributions across O‘ahu and Kaua‘i to accommodate the large numbers of Hawaii residents who have lost access to food due to COVID-19.

 - Where possible, we are implementing drive-through distribution methods at Pop-up Food Distributions, as well as at our regular ‘Ohana Produce Plus distribution sites, to help facilitate social distancing and other public safety guidelines.

 - We are working closely with our network of food partner agencies to help keep as many food assistance opportunities open as possible.
 Currently, more than 200 food partner agencies on O‘ahu and Kaua‘i are ready and available to help.